How To Get a Non Profit Tax Exempt Number

 First, you'll need to file articles of incorporation in your home state to establish your nonprofit organization.
 This document must include a comprehensive explanation of the purpose of your organization and its mission and vision, which will be used to help determine your eligibility for tax exemption.

 You must register for an employer identification number (EIN) with the IRS by filing Form SS-4.
 Next, file Form 1023 or 1023-EZ to apply for 501(c)(3) status.
 The latter has a fee of $275 and the full form requires a fee of $600.

 If you submit Form 1023 within 27 months of incorporation, your tax-exempt status will be retroactive to your incorporation date.
 After the 27th month, your status is retroactive to your application date.

 Some states honor federal tax-exempt status, while other states require a separate application.

 Becoming a 501(c)(3) organization will make your company eligible for certain public allocations and grants.
 As a tax-exempt organization, you'll also have increased credibility with donors and stakeholders.
 In most cases, you can qualify for lower postage rates.

 If you need help with getting a non-profit tax-exempt number, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.